hpc-io/h5bench/docs/source/running.rst

       }
    }

-You can find several samples of configuration file with all the optins in the our [GitHub repository] (https://github.com/hpc-io/h5bench/tree/master/samples).
+You can find several samples of configuration file with all the options in our [GitHub repository] (https://github.com/hpc-io/h5bench/tree/master/samples).
 You can also refer to this sample of a complete ``configuration.json`` file that defined the workflow of the execution of multiple benchmarks from h5bench Suite:

 .. literalinclude:: ../../configuration.json
    :language: json